hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > As he spares none, but takes them by surprise,
 >
-> And treats them as the spiders do the flies.
+> And treats them as the spiders do the flies[^206].

->
+[^206]: The Author being convinced of the effect of the Act of George the Second before referred to, as well as the danger arising from Informers under the late Act, has constantly declined to take such advantages as many of his professional brethren derive from the admission of strangers (for money) to his assemblies.

 > Jem.
 Though it is irrelevant and retrograding,
 >
 > And may be thought the subject "balls" invading;